A Texas woman is charged with threatening the judge overseeing Trump's Jan. 6 trial

 "You will be targeted personally, publicly, your family, all of it," the voicemail continued.

-The affadavit said Shry used both the n-word and "slave" to address Chutkan, who was born in Jamaica.
+The affidavit said Shry used both the N-word and "slave" to address Chutkan, who was born in Jamaica.

 She also "made a direct threat to kill" to kill congresswoman Sheila Jackson Lee, a Texas Democrat, as well all Washington Democrats, broadly, and all members of the LGBTQ community, according to the Department of Homeland Security special agent who signed the court filing.